 My past clients include companies listed in Fortune 500 such as luxury car brands, large multinational technology and software companies, medical technology companies and pharmaceutical companies; just to name a few.

-THEN I turned 30, realizing that my love for events wasn’t there anymore when I no longer feel a rush of adrenaline when I was assigned a new project.
+THEN I turned 30, realizing that I needed a break from events as I no longer feel a rush of adrenaline when I was assigned a new project.
 Every day was just another day of churning out numbers on quotations and proposals without any brand-new ideas.
-The management in the company wasn’t the greatest bunch of people to learn from or work with.
-I couldn’t stand going into the office and it was depressing.

 My boyfriend saw all of that, we sat down to talk about what I was going through and what my next steps should be.
-The first idea was that I should come out on my own to be a freelancer because perhaps the management was the factor that made me so unhappy but even then I didn’t feel like it was something that I wanted to do.
-We then decided that I should learn something new full-time, something I’ve always had an interest in; programming.
+We decided that I should learn something new full-time, something I’ve always had an interest in; programming.
 It was something we then discussed about for a couple of months before I eventually resigned.
 We talked about the prospects of it and of course, the financial implications that comes along with the loss of stable income.

 I must say I’m extremely fortunate to have highly supportive parents and boyfriend to help me through this phase.